wellatleastitried/EasyPass/README.md

 In order to test the strength of the desired password, simply enter it into the entry field and hit *Enter*.
 This password will be checked against the most well-known password word-lists such as *RockYou* and two of the *SecLists* word-lists.
 If it is found within any of these lists, you will be notified that your password is extremely weak and is likely to be compromised.
 Otherwise, if it is not found within these lists, it will be scored according to how complex it is (judging by the randomness, length, and the number of special characters, capitals, and numbers that form it).
 ## Notice
 This application is still under development so if you find any bugs or issues in the source code, please create an issue or reach out!
-The GUI is in the process of being built and the storage method of the application will be completely refactored in the future.
+The UI is in the process of being built and will be released in the future.